-Fresh and delicate flavours abound in this dish of seared scallops on pomelo salad.
-It certainly does what an appertiser is supposed to do, stimulate one’s appetite.
-Sweet scallops balanced with the sour and salty citrus salad was a perfect combination.
+Fresh and delicate flavours abound in this dish of seared scallops on a Vietnamese pomelo salad.
+The sweet scallops and the sour and salty citrus salad was a perfect combination.

-You will find a number of variations on the pomelo salad on delectabilia.
-Pomelo salad wrapped in prosciutto was a great appetiser.
+You will find several variations on the pomelo salad on delectabilia.
+Pomelo salad wrapped in prosciutto is also a great appetiser.
 The difference with this one is the pickling of the carrot, red pepper, and chilli.
-That step makes adds a sour note to offset the sweetness of the pomelo and scallops.
-Combined, they highlight the delicate flavour of the scallops, without overwhelming them.
+That step adds a sour note to offset the sweetness of the pomelo and scallops.
+Combined, they highlight the delicate flavour of the scallops without overwhelming them.

-While mild in flavour, crispy fried shallots really add to texture and mouth feel to this seared scallops on pomelo salad dish.
-You can buy crispy fried shallots in most Asian markets.
-This recipe has instructions on making them yourself, thanks in turn to epicurious.
+While mild in flavour, crispy fried shallots add a satisfying crunch and mouthfeel to this Vietnamese pomelo salad dish.
+You can buy crispy fried shallots in most Asian markets or on Amazon.
+This recipe has instructions on making them yourself, thanks in turn to Epicurious.
 If making them yourself, you will need a deep-fry thermometer as it is important to have the oil at just the right temperature.

 - 1/4 cup salt